chrislabarge/chrislabarge/content/posts/neovim-unity-engine.md

 - `--servername unity` is how we name the neovim server instance.
 - `$@` allows the Unity Game Editor to pass in File arguments into the (executable) file.

-Now we must make the file an executable.
+Now you must make the file an executable.

 #### Command Line {.snippet-heading}
 ```bash